ThamizharasiVenkatesan/AI-ML-/README.md

 # AI-ML-
-Artificial intelligence and Machine Learning is a vast area with lots of new things to explore .This is my first step towards AI&amp;ML .
-This repository consists of all my works and experience I gained during this course.
+Artificial Intelligence and Machine Learning is the technology of future.
+It has lots of areas to explore, learn and create the technologies of future.
+It is already in existence and we will move forward and make much more new inventions in AI&ML .
+This is my first step towards learning about the future scope, AI&ML.
+This repository consists of my works and project that I made during AI&M